sisterai/estate-assistant-system/README.md

 For any questions or inquiries, please contact the [repository maintainer](https://github.com/hoangsonww) or open an issue in the repository [here](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/issues).
 You're also welcome to join our ongoing discussions [at this link](https://github.com/hoangsonww/EstateWise-Chapel-Hill-Chatbot/discussions).

-## Acknowledgments

-- **SPECIAL THANKS** to: [David Nguyen](https://sonnguyenhoang.com), Rikhil Fellner, Muskaan Joshi, Vinir Rai, Rishabh Singh, and Rajbalan Yogarajan for their hard work and contributions to this project!
-- Thanks to the BUSI/COMP-488 course at UNC-Chapel Hill for the inspiration and opportunity to build this project.
-  - Thanks to the professors and TAs for the comprehensive Chapel Hill real-estate datasets provided.
-Without them, we would not have been able to build this project.
-  - Thanks to our instructor and TA for their guidance and support throughout the course.

 ---

 Thank you for checking out **EstateWise**!
 We hope you find it useful in your real estate journey.
 If you have any questions or feedback, feel free to reach out or contribute to the project. 🏡🚀